yungSoftware/roblox-2016-source-code/BUILDING_CONTRIBS.md

 However if you want to build as .DLL, then also you dont have to change anything just build it.

 **That's it, you've compiled the libraries!**<br>
-**Also, you may want to change or add the library files in the source with yours.**
+**Also, you may want to change the library files in the source with yours.**